Skip to main content

 What happens after you submit your URL

-The wizard moves to the Review step automatically and shows progress while Hero Marketer reads your page.
+The wizard moves to the Review step automatically.
+It shows progress while Hero Marketer reads your page.
 Expect 60 to 120 seconds.
-The wizard cycles through six stages as it works, reading your website, working out who you sell to, looking at your competitors, drafting your headlines, polishing the copy, almost done, so you can see roughly where in the run it is.
+The wizard cycles through six stages as it works.
+It reads your website, works out who you sell to, looks at your competitors, drafts your headlines, polishes the copy, and finishes with an almost-done stage.
+This lets you see roughly where the wizard is in the run.
 You can switch tabs while it works.
 A chime plays when the draft is ready.

-If the read fails or the site blocks the request, the Review step shows a status panel titled "We couldn't finish the preview" with Try again and Edit website URL buttons.
+If the read fails or the site blocks the request, the Review step shows a status panel titled "We couldn't finish the preview."
+The panel has two buttons: Try again and Edit website URL.
 Try again retries the same URL.
 Edit website URL takes you back to step 1, which is otherwise locked.

 Next